James6xie/fm-orchestrator/docs/VIRTUAL_MODULES.rst

 Custom fields in xmd:

 - ``buildrequires`` - the buildrequires as resolved by MBS.
 It should always be an empty dictionary for base modules.
-- ``requires`` - the requires as resolved by MBS.
-It should always be an empty dictionary for base modules.
 - ``commit`` - this should be ``virtual`` or some other identifier that is meaningful since a commit is not applicable when a module is directly imported.